 Average Costs Breakdown

-Minimum wage in this country is 270$ which makes it rather difficult to make ends meet.
+The minimum wage in this country is 425.1$ which makes it rather difficult to make ends meet.

-Average monthly net salary, in turn, is around 350$ which is also a small amount, but it does allow for citizens to cover most expenses and buy all necessities.
+The average monthly net salary, in turn, is around 425.1$ which is also a small amount, but it does allow citizens to cover most expenses and buy all necessities.

-Tourists that visit Macedonia and plan on staying there for a month, should bring around 500$ and that would definitely suffice.
+Tourists that visit North Macedonia and plan on staying there for a month, should bring around 500$, and that would definitely suffice.

 Macedonia Safety Overview

 READ THE FULL REPORT: Macedonia Safety ReviewSafety Index:

 - SCAMS RISK : LOW